 - Occurs in Sorcerer on the Rocks, apparently with such frequency that no one in the group is surprised by it anymore.

 - The "Yamis" from Yu-Gi-Oh!.
 Well, two of them.
 Yami Marik is less this and more a Superpowered Evil Side taking control.
 It also is sometimes not fully clear whether normal Bakura is still around or if Yami Bakura is putting on an act.
-Actually, at one point regular Marik starts sharing a body with Yami Bakura.
+At one point regular Marik starts sharing a body with Yami Bakura.
 That's possibly three minds in one body.

 - Yu-Gi-Oh!
 GX also has Yubel, which is more along the lines of possession.
 At least, until Judai fuses their souls together so that her mind has a chance to heal.
 The long term implications are only hinted at.

 - A variety occurs in Kurau Phantom Memory, where Kurau carries her Rynax-pair within her body.
 Alas, her pair is unconscious from the trauma which separated them previously and it takes ten years for her to awaken.
 She gets her own body when she finally does.

 - Digimon Tamers The main three fuse with their partners, and share those bodies.
 For the most part, the humans are in control, though the Digimon are still present.

 - Digimon Frontier had five of the Digidestined forming Susanoomon, and sharing that body.